koolphp/koolreport/README.md

 # KoolReport Pro

-[KoolReport Pro](https://www.koolreport.com/get-koolreport-pro) is a special version of KoolReport.
+[KoolReport Pro](https://www.koolreport.com/get-koolreport-pro) is the most advanced version of KoolReport.
 It includes latest KoolReport version plus all available advanced packages from KoolPHP Inc. It costs __$89__ for Developer License and __$169__ for Enterprise License.
 The licenses come with following benefits:

 1. __Life-time license__, means that you buy once and use forever.
 2. Deploying on __unlimited servers or projects__.